corneliana/all-in-one/Internet/3 - Cloud Computing/AWS/Understanding AWS/8 - Identity, Encryption and Security/IAM - Identity and Access Management.md

 	- If assume a role (user, application or service), you give up the original permissions.
 - **Policies:** used with roles, users, and groups to define permissions within AWS environments.
 They allow for granular access control, centralized management of permissions, and flexibility in defining security policies.

+- Permission boundaries
+	- IAM permission boundaries complement IAM users or roles by setting a limit on the maximum permissions that can be assigned to them.

+- Identity Center(successor to AWS single sign-on): Fine grained Permissions and Assignments
+	- One login (single sign-on) for all your
+		- AWS accounts in AWS Organizations
+		- Business cloud applications (e.g., Salesforce, Box, Microsoft 365, ...)
+		- SAML2.0-enabled applications
+		- EC2 Windows Instances

+- Control Tower
+	- Easy way to set up and govern a secure and compliant multi-account AWS environment based on best practices

 ## AWS Policies and Permissions
 ```mermaid
 graph LR